Bali Nusra Tangi: Tenun (weaving) traditional cloth

 Prior there were held competitions and workshops on tenun in Bali, NTB, and NTT.
 The judges were experts in the field of traditional tenun.
 "The purpose was to increase the quality and enrich the present materials and traditional designs in order to improve the people's welfare," added Tuti Pandjaitan.

 Also present was Bali's Governor Made Mangku Pastika and NTT's Governor Frans Lebu Raya.
 The Governor of NTB welcomed the idea from the Regional Military Command IX/Udayana and hoped that it would continue to present other cultural forms, such as performing arts.
 The next possibility is an exhibition or similar event in the two other provinces, such as in Mataram (NTB) and Kupang (NTT).
 "This is giving momentum to elevate the nation's opus," he said.

 TNI Role in the traditional Cloth Exhibition

-Meanwhile, Hotmangardja Pandjaitan explained that the role of the TNI was most importantly to unite the cultural diversity of the archipelago.
+Meanwhile, Hotmangardja Pandjaitan explained that the role of the TNI was most important to unite the cultural diversity of the archipelago.
 The TNI also feels responsible for keeping the territorial integrity of the nation, not only during wartimes but also through times of peace.
 The event held by Regional Military Command IX/Udayana together with the Department of Culture and Tourism aims to uphold national integrity.
 The event was also made possible due to the active role of the Army Wives' Association - Persatuan Istri Prajurit (Persit) Kartika Chandra Korem 161 Kupang, Korem 162 Mataram, and Korem 163 Bali.
 Several fashion designs were also presented by the soldiers and wives who paraded onto the catwalk that night.